Transformosa/bimU.io.Docs/docs/upload-a-bim-model.md

 ### Export from Autodesk Revit

 _2D View_ and _Family Document_ are NOT supported for export at the moment.
 You must have a _3D View_ opened to start the upload process.
+Visible _Linked Models_ in the current _3D View_ are exported, too.

 Visisblity and appearance of _Elements_ can be determined based on a number of factors, such as _Section Box_, _Visibility/Graphic Override_, _Temporary Hide/Isolate_, etc.